 Finally, we were presented with “Backstage” – a selection of raspberry petits fours.
 A version with dark chocolate which combined the bitterness of the chocolate with the tartness of the raspberry nicely, the other version in my opinion offered a fresher and fleeting taste, which was welcome and ended the whole experience on a light and beautiful note.

 Overall, the experience was wonderful.
-A lovely compliment to a day of immersing yourself in Christian Dior history, or as a separate excursion for a luxurious, well crafted afternoon tea experience, The Franklin delivers and builds upon a dream that was forged in a pastel-hued house in beautiful Normandy.
+A lovely compliment to a day of immersing yourself in Christian Dior history, or as a separate excursion for a luxurious, well crafted culinary experience, The Franklin delivers and builds upon a dream that was forged in a pastel-hued house in beautiful Normandy.

 The Franklin Restaurant by Alfredo Russo

 22-28 Egerton Gardens, Chelsea, SW3 2DB